1st Massage

 You’ll be covered during the massage except for the specific area we’re working on.
 You will need to remove some clothing so we can apply massage oil and work with your muscles, and this will be discussed with you to ensure you feel completely comfortable and safe.

 Your therapist needs feedback from you to ensure you’re comfortable and that we’re working at the right pressure for you.
-Please don’t hesitate to speak up - I’m an expert and massage therapy but YOU are an expert of your body.
+Please don’t hesitate to speak up - I’m an expert at massage therapy but YOU are an expert of your body.
 If you want anything changed: pressure, areas worked, position, or if you are too hot or too cold… speak up!
 You will not hurt your therapist’s feelings by asking for something that will make you more comfortable.
 Your therapist wants this to be the best experience for you to relax and enjoy.

 Will I feel sore after my massage?
 The massage is moving your muscles around and if they haven’t been used for a while or you’re in pain (similar to doing a new exercise workout) you’ll feel a wee bit tender.
 The good news is you’ll feel so much better with more energy and an increased range of motion.